dxw/moj-ppud-api-mocks/README.md

 # PPUD API mocks

 This repo contains mock APIs for the PPUD project.
-The Prison API (NOMIS) and the Community API (Delius) are mocked using .

 Included APIs: